szerintedmi/roadmap-radar-chart/README.md

 _Note: an npm module is coming..._

-## Licence
+## License

-This project is licensed under the GNU Affero General Public License v3.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.